brootaylor/brootaylor-v3/src/_content/writing/the-climate-crisis-what-to-make-of-it.md

 ## What I've been reading & watching on this topic

-I certainly don't claim to have any answers, but I've learnt a lot from these books, articles, videos and podcasts.
-They've challenged me, moved me, and helped me make some sense of the current events.
+I certainly don't claim to have any of the answers &mdash; but I've learnt a lot from these books, articles, videos and podcasts.
+They've challenged me, moved me, informed me, and helped me make some *'sense'* of things.

 * [Overshoot: The Ecological Basis of Revolutionary Change](https://www.goodreads.com/en/book/show/319810.Overshoot) &mdash; *William R. Catton*
 * [Overshoot: Where We Stand Now](https://howtosavetheworld.ca/2021/09/21/overshoot-where-we-stand-now-guest-post-by-michael-dowd/) &mdash; *Michael Dowd*
 * [The Earth Is Telling Us We Must Rethink Our Growth Society](https://thetyee.ca/Analysis/2020/04/06/The-Earth-Is-Telling-Us-We-Must-Rethink-Our-Growth-Society/) &mdash; *William E. Rees*
 * [Scholars' Oath to the Future](http://iflas.blogspot.com/2022/11/scholars-oath-to-future.html) &mdash; *University of Cumbria*
+* [Is it time for climatologists to apologise to activists?
+An open letter from international scholars](https://iflas.blogspot.com/2023/10/apologize.html) &mdash; *University of Cumbria*
 * [Al Bartlett discusses population growth, climate change, energy, and consumption](https://youtu.be/F8ZJCtL6bPs) &mdash; *Al Bartlett video interview*
 * [Planet Critical](https://www.planetcritical.com/) &mdash; *Rachel Donald*
 * [Abrupt Climate Change from Arctic to Antarctic: Facts, Opinions, and Analysis](https://paulbeckwith.net/) &mdash; *Paul Beckwith*